We've heard in the televised debates and that they're used to.

-The week started off with Rick Santorum making stops at polling places in Nashua and Manchester last Tuesday, a city election day in those two communities.
+The week started off with in Nashua and Manchester last Tuesday, a city election day in those two communities.

-On Thursday, the Granite State Patriots Liberty PAC held a "Constitutional conversation" in Hampton with Roemer, Johnson, Santorum and Newt Gingrich all participating.
-Roemer and Johnson also made stops in Exeter earlier in the day.
+On Thursday, the Granite State Patriots Liberty PAC held a with Roemer, Johnson, Santorum and Newt Gingrich all participating. and also made stops in Exeter earlier in the day.

-That same night, Vice President Joe Biden was in state to address the Loeb School's First Amendment awards dinner in Concord.
+That same night, to address the Loeb School's First Amendment awards dinner in Concord.

-Paul was in New Hampshire last week as well, making several stops, including a quick photo op with supporters at Lee Mac's Market in Exeter on Friday afternoon.
+Paul was in New Hampshire last week as well, making several stops, including with supporters at Lee Mac's Market in Exeter on Friday afternoon.